 Demand for furniture is cyclical and may fall in the future - Historically, the furniture industry has been cyclical, fluctuating with economic cycles, and sensitive to general economic conditions, housing starts, interest rate levels, credit availability and other factors that affect consumer spending habits.
-Due to the discretionary nature of most furniture purchases and the fact that they often represent a significant expenditure to the average consumer, such purchases may be deferred during times of economic uncertainty such as those being experienced in some of our markets in Europe and the United States.
+Due to the discretionary nature of most furniture purchases and the fact that they often represent a significant expenditure to the average consumer, such purchases may be deferred during times of economic uncertainty such as those being experienced in some of our markets, such as the United States and, particularly, Europe.

-In 2009, the Group derived 31.0% of its leather and fabric-upholstered furniture net sales from the Americas, 58.5% from Europe and 10.4% from the rest of the world.
+In 2010, the Group derived 35.7% of its leather and fabric-upholstered furniture net sales from the Americas, 51.7% from Europe and 12.6% from the rest of the world.
 A prolonged economic slowdown in the United States and Europe may have a material adverse effect on the Group's results of operations.

-The Group operates principally in a niche area of the furniture market - The Group is a leader in the production of leather-upholstered furniture, with 87.3% of net sales of upholstered furniture in 2009 derived from the sale of leather-upholstered furniture.
+The Group operates principally in a niche area of the furniture market - The Group is a leader in the production of leather-upholstered furniture, with 93.6% of net sales of upholstered furniture in 2010 derived from the sale of leather-upholstered furniture.
 Consumers have the choice of purchasing upholstered furniture in a wide variety of styles and materials, and consumer preferences may change.
 There can be no assurance that the current market for leather-upholstered furniture will not decrease.